 Non-listed companies are not required to establish any board committees.
-Listed companies are required by the OaEC to establish a compensation committee, whose members are elected by the shareholders' meeting.
+Listed companies are required by the Ordinance against Excessive Compensation in Listed Companies to establish a compensation committee, whose members are elected by the shareholders' meeting.
 There are no restrictions with respect to the establishment of (additional) committees.

-The SCBP recommends establishing further committees such as a nomination committee.
+The SCBP recommends establishing further committees, such as a nomination committee.
 Listed companies and larger non-listed companies often establish a compensation (and nomination) committee, an audit committee, and some also a strategy committee.

-26 Board meetings
+Board meetings